How to create better customer satisfaction surveys so you can collect insights you can act on.

 When your answers don’t include the response your participant wants, you’ve created a frustrated experience for your respondents.
 They’re now faced with the decision of answering inaccurately, skipping the question, or abandoning the questionnaire altogether.
 Not very productive.
-To let your question be inclusive of all opinions, offer an “I don’t know” or “other” options along with the multiple choices, or consider adding a way for your respondent to add their own response.
+To let your question be inclusive of all opinions, offer an “I don’t know” answer choice and/or an “Other” option (lets respondents put in their own answer).

 What if your service was impeccable but your selection was lacking?
 If there’s no way for the participant to answer this question accurately, you’re going to get skipped questions, or, perhaps even worse, inaccurate responses.
 Make sure you’re asking for one distinct answer per question.

 Yes, it would be great if every single question in your consumer feedback survey was answered thoughtfully and completely.
 That just doesn’t happen in the real world; people are busy and distracted.
 Sometimes a question is missed as an oversight, sometimes the respondent doesn’t want to provide the information, and sometimes they’re just confused by the question.
-If you require an answer to every single question – even the most rudimentary ones – you’re going to find yourself with a high abandonment rate.
-Keep the required questions to a minimum and let them skip what they want.
+If you require an answer to every single question –even the most rudimentary ones– you’re going to find that a lot of respondents will leave your survey.
+So keep the required questions to a minimum and let them skip what they want.

 Please don’t interrogate your kind participants with page after page of highly detailed questions of every facet of your business.
 Keep your client feedback survey as succinct as possible, and you’ll have a better chance of getting meaningful data.
 Sometimes, a simple one-question survey like a Net Promoter Score questionnaire is all you need.
 Remember, you can always do follow-up surveys, and you’ll learn more with each poll you do.

 It’s easy to ask a lot of questions in order to get the most information you can.
 But each survey should have a specific goal in mind, one that every question should help reach.
 Stay focused on your goal, and you’ll get valuable information.